extrobe/plex_and_media_utilities/README.md

 ## Setup
 You only need the main.py file.

+Open a terminal in the same folder as the file

+use the command

+`[python|python3] main.py `

+with the following arguments;

-Update the URL, Port and API key (API key from Sonarr>Settings>General) Save
+- MANDATORY: `apikey` (API key from Sonarr>Settings>General)
-Run as python main.py
+- MANDATORY: `url` (URL of your Sonarr Instance, without port number)
+- OPTIONAL: `[-p | --port]` (Port of your Sonarr Instance.
+Default is 8989)
+- OPTIONAL: `--print_progress` (Show progress in the terminal.
+Default it False)

+### Example:
+`python main.py 'aaabbbccc11122333' -u='http://192.168.1.101' -p=8989 --print_progress`

+_(Requires Python3.
+I have Python mapped to Python3)_

 this will create an output.txt file containing your results

-It should be pretty fast - for me it scans > 30,000 files in under 60 seconds, with my instance being on a remote device
+It should be pretty fast - for me it scans > 35,000 files in under 60 seconds, with my instance being on a remote device

 ## Optional Settings

-These can be edited directly in the main.py file
+These can be edited directly in the main.py file, though might be migrated to cli arugments in the future.

 ### ignore_default_episdode_name
 Default = True